lelanthran/csl/README.md

    script; this makes interfacing to `C` a walk-in-the-park when compared to the interfacing requirements of the other scripting languages.

-   The downside is that you'll have to learn lisp.
+   The downside is that you'll have to learn `Lisp` (come to think of it, you'll learn `Lisp` anyway, when it's disguised as an imperative language).

 1. `CINT` is a `C` interpreter.
 This means that your scripting language is the same language as your host language (either `C` or `C++`).